rtts/djhtml/README.md

 whether any files were changed.
 When the option `-c` / `--check` is used, the exit status is 1 when one or more files would have changed, but no changes are actually made.
 The exit status of 123 means that there was an error while indenting one or more files.

-All available options are:
+All available options are given by `djthml -h` / `djthml --help`.

-- `-h` / `--help`: show overview of available options
-- `-c` / `--check`: don't modify files; the exit status is the number of files that would have changed
-- `-q` / `--quiet`: don't print any output
-- `-t` / `--tabwidth`: set tabwidth (default is 4)

 ## `fmt:off` and `fmt:on`